What is Matrix?

 What services does Matrix provide?

-- Research Teams: We sponsor three types of research teams.
+- Research Teams: We sponsor different types of research teams.
 Matrix Research Teams are two-semester trans-disciplinary collaborations meant to spur a tangible outcome, such as a conference or co-publication.
 Research teams typically have between 4-10 faculty members and graduate students (and in some cases undergrads) from multiple disciplines.
 Prospecting Teams are one-semester programs, and are primarily intended for faculty to define a research program.
-Theme Teams last for a year and are dedicated to a specific theme or area of interest related to the social sciences.

 - Grant Services: Matrix wants to remove the administrative burdens that often prevent faculty from pursuing cross-discplinary research initiatives.
-We provide help with facilitating research for principal investigators (PIs), including identifying funding opportunities; contacting program officers; assisting with proposal writing and research team building; acting as a liaison with Campus Shared Services, the central Sponsored Projects Office at Berkeley, and sponsoring agencies; and serving as an organizational home for research projects, including helping to provide administrative review as necessary but also helping to promote and disseminate findings.
+We provide help with facilitating research for principal investigators (PIs), including identifying funding opportunities; contacting program officers; assisting with proposal writing and research team building; acting as a liaison with the university administration and sponsoring agencies; and serving as an organizational home for research projects, including helping to provide administrative review as necessary but also helping to promote and disseminate findings.

 - Projects: Social Science Matrix funds projects to support our understanding of the rapidly evolving social science landscape.
-For example, Matrix is leading the development of the Berkeley Research Network Graph, a navigable tool for identifying and visualizing the patterns of interdisciplinary research collaborations taking place among social-science researchers at UC Berkeley.
-When completed, this interactive visual network map will illuminate which researchers and institutions are working together and on which subjects.
-We are also spearheading the development of the Bay Area Social Science Research Archipelago (BASRA), a resource to help us understand where, how, and for what purposes social science is currently practiced in the San Francisco Bay Area.
+For example, Matrix led the development of the Berkeley Research Network Graph, a navigable tool for identifying and visualizing the patterns of interdisciplinary research collaborations taking place among social-science researchers at UC Berkeley.

 - Communications: Through our website and other media channels, we are helping get the word out about the exciting, groundbreaking social-science research emerging from across the UC Berkeley campus.